rclone/rclone/docs/content/rc.md

 - dstFs - a remote name string eg "drive2:" for the destination
 - dstRemote - a path within that remote eg "file2.txt" for the destination

-This returns
-- jobid - ID of async job to query with job/status

 Authentication is required for this call.

 ### operations/copyurl: Copy the URL to the object